 Why Are Inner City Schools Failing?

-Given the condition of a typical inner city, it is not surprising to see why the schools catering to them are failing.
+Given the condition of a typical inner city, it is not surprising to see why the schools catering to them are failing, with all their bad conditions.
 However, why it happens is not just because of a single reason; there are multiple factors involved and them being unresolved permanently until now aggravates the entire situation.

 Lack of Funding